Resonances in light scattering from nonequilibrium dipole pairs: Supplementary Material

 The analytical description of approximate resonances is found from (\ref{motik}, \ref{kotik}) noting that $\zeta=\xi=1$ for parameters of Fig.~\ref{fig1}.
 Then we get $\hat\Theta_{33}=2/(1+\hat A)$.
 For approximate resonances in Fig.~\ref{fig1}, we have ${\rm Re}[\hat\alpha]<0$ and $|{\rm Re}[\hat\alpha]|\gg {\rm Im}[\hat\alpha]$; see the caption of Fig.~\ref{fig1}.
 Hence, for $y=\om r\ll 1$, we have $1+\hat A\approx 1-|{\rm Re}[\hat\alpha]|\, y^{-3}$, and approximate resonances are present in $\hat\Theta_{33}$.
 Likewise, we get $\hat\Theta_{11}=2/(1+\hat A+\hat B)$ from (\ref{kotik}), and approximate resonances for $y\ll 1$ are now impossible, since $1+\hat A+\hat B\approx 1+2|{\rm Re}[\hat\alpha]|\,y^{-3}$.

 Fig.~\ref{fig2} presents a two-particle scattering regime, where $\hat\alpha$ produces the maximal single-particle scattering in the sense defined above.
-Recall that the maximization of the single-particle scattering goes over $\om$ and $\ell$, still holding (\ref{popo}).
-Within this regime, the optical theorem is not valid; cf.~(\ref{gne}).
+Recall that the maximization of the single-particle scattering goes over $\om$ and $\ell$, still holding (\ref{popo2}).
+Within this regime, OT is not valid.
 Hence, exact resonances are possible.
 Fig.~\ref{fig2} captured a vicinity of an exact resonance.
-The infinite amplification of this resonance can be approached by varying two parameters, e.g., $\om$ and $r$ for a fixed particle size $\ell$; see the caption of Fig.~\ref{fig2}.
+The infinite amplification of this resonance can be approached by varying two parameters, e.g., $\om$ and $r$ for a fixed particle size $\ell$.

-Comparing Fig.~\ref{fig1} and Fig.~\ref{fig2}, we conclude that while approximate, equilibrium resonances can improve the partially optimized single-particle scattering, the optimal single-particle scattering can be improved only via violations of the optical theorem, i.e., in a non-equilibrium situation.
-We emphasize that the amplification $10^2$ in Fig.~\ref{fig1} is not sufficient for improving the single-particle response in the parameters of Fig.~\ref{fig2}.
+Comparing Fig.~\ref{fig1} and Fig.~\ref{fig2}, we conclude that while approximate, equilibrium resonances can improve the partially optimized single-particle scattering, the optimal single-particle scattering can be improved only via violations of OT, i.e., in a non-equilibrium situation.
+We emphasize that the amplification $10^2$ in Fig.~\ref{fig1} is not sufficient for improving the single-particle response in the parameters of Fig.~\ref{fig2}. }